• Skip to main content

 • Internships

-How to Create a Budget You Can Actually Stick With
+How to Create a Budget You Can Actually Stick With: 5 Easy Steps to Take Control of Your Finances

 March 4, 2021 by Katie E. Moore, CDFA®

-Your disposable income is money left over after your monthly bills have been paid.
-This is the money that can be spent on your wants, not needs.
-To figure out your disposable income, add together your total monthly expenses and subtract that number from your total monthly income.
+Disposable income is the money left over after your monthly bills are paid.
+This amount can be spent on non-essential items, like dining out or entertainment.
+Your wants, not your needs.
+To find your disposable income, subtract your total monthly expenses from your total monthly income:

 Total Monthly Income – Total Monthly Expenses = Disposable Income

-Take a minute to fill out this form or call us at: (508)-870-0440 to find the best way to reach your financial goals!
+Take a moment to complete this form or call us at (508)-870-0440, and we’ll help you find the best path to achieving your financial goals!

 Print Friendly, PDF & Email